ROBMYERS1856/University-of-Minnesota-/week6/week6_homework.md

     - `no command, answered promps as directed after creating user sysd`
                      or
     - `if logged in as sysd, then enter passwd`
-                     or
     - `if logged in as sysadmin, then enter passwd sysd`

 3. Give your secret user a system UID < 1000: